 Adenomyosis is an often painful condition in which the endometrial tissue within the uterus grows into the muscular wall.
 In addition to several complications, adenomyosis can greatly affect a patient's fertility.
 At Arizona Associates for Reproductive Health, we can diagnose adenomyosis, provide treatments to reduce the pain caused by this condition, and increase your chances of pregnancy.
 Our experienced physicians, Drs.
 Ketan Patel and Diane Hammitt, are here to help on your fertility journey.
-To learn more about adenomyosis treatments, contact our Scottsdale, or Gilbert, AZ, offices today and schedule a consultation.
+To learn more about adenomyosis diagnosis and treatments, contact our Scottsdale, or Gilbert, AZ, offices today and schedule a consultation.

 The process of diagnosing and treating adenomyosis begins with an ultrasound of the uterus.
 There are several unique characteristics that can increase the risk of adenomyosis.
 It most commonly occurs in women who have high levels of estrogen, who have had one or more children, and who are middle aged or older, although it can affect women who do not present these risk factors.